MantisVision/webUtils/docs/ryskurlryskstream.md

 # RYSKUrl
-This class is meant for downloading video files and SYK/RYSK data from the given URL.
+This class is meant for downloading video files and SYK/RYSK data from the given URL, decoding them and providing uvs, vertices and indices synced with the frame on the internally created HTML canvas (it utilizes ``@mantisvision/ryskbuffer`` to achieve that).

 ## Install
 You can install this package using either of the following commands for either yarn or npm